Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Discussion

 The challenge of leveraging data adaptive regression methodology to construct robust estimators that accommodate valid statistical inference is not a new one.
 It has been considered in great detail as early as the work of~\citet{pfanzagl1985contributions} as well in numerous recent advances, most notably by~\citet{vdl2011targeted, vdl2018targeted} and~\citet{chernozhukov2018double}; related work by these authors presents a wealth of extensions and applications.
 In the present work, we derive multiply robust, efficient estimators based on both the one-step and targeted minimum loss estimation frameworks.
 Following~\citet{klaassen1987consistent} and~\citet{zheng2011cross}, our estimators leverage cross-validation to avoid imposing possibly restrictive assumptions on nuisance function estimators.
-We demonstrated the properties of our estimators in simulation experiments that illustrated their ability to yield unbiased point estimates, attain the nonparametric efficiency bound, and build confidence interval covering at the nominal rate across several nuisance parameter configurations, all within the context of a problem in which classical mediation effects are ill-defined.
-Finally, we demonstrated the application of our novel (in)direct effects in dissecting the mechanism by which increasing the odds of adopting a dose schedule corresponding to universal successive increases in buprenorphine dose early in treatment affects relapse to OUD~\citep{lee2018comparative, rudolph2020explaining}.
+We demonstrated the properties of our estimators in simulation experiments that illustrated their ability to yield unbiased point estimates, attain the nonparametric efficiency bound, and build confidence intervals exhiting coverage at the nominal rate across several nuisance parameter configurations --- all within a context in which classical mediation effects are ill-defined.
+We demonstrated the application of our novel (in)direct effects in dissecting the mechanism by which increasing the odds of adopting a dosing schedule of universal successive increases in buprenorphine early in treatment affects OUD relapse~\citep{lee2018comparative, rudolph2020explaining}.